Skip to content

 Common questions

-Does an early visit mean my child needs braces now?
+Does an early check-up mean my child will need braces right away?

-Curious whether Early Interceptive (Kids) is right for you?
+Curious whether Early Treatment (Kids) is right for you?

 Find out at a free consultation with Dr. Alex Vo — a clear plan and honest pricing, with no pressure.